Martin Brundle endures ‘really odd’ moment on Sky F1 grid walk in Las Vegas

 The Sky Sports broadcaster and former F1 driver progressed to the front of the grid which was unusually empty with 10 minutes left of his grid segment.

-Looking around in vain for someone to talk to, Brundle said: “This is really odd.
-No drivers, no celebrities, no team bosses.”
+Looking around in vain for someone to talk to, Brundle said: “We actually can’t see anybody at the moment, what are we going to do?
+No drivers, no celebrities and none of the 77 [celebrities] on the list.

+“This is really odd, isn’t it!
+Neither drivers, nor team bosses, nor anyone else I want to have a word with.
+It doesn’t always work out.”

 Brundle did eventually find some famous faces, including Olympic gold medalist Noah Lyles and Gladiator II star Paul Mescal.